 Why have Americans shown a growing affinity towards direct selling?
 How did the U.S. evolve as the largest direct selling market in the world?
 What positives of direct selling drew Americans closer to the industry?
 The net effect of direct selling influence on the American market and society is a topic worth studying.
-Ipsos in partnership with DSA researched on the topic and the insights they came up with are pretty exciting for the direct selling industry.
+Ipsos in partnership with DSA researched on the topic and the network marketing facts and insights they came up with are pretty exciting for the industry.
 This demographic study throws light on the general attitude of Americans towards entrepreneurship and flexible job opportunities.

 Direct Selling and Gig Work - The Popular Choice